reyazul007/first-project/README.md

 Welcome to the CodePen Clone project!
 This is a clone of the popular CodePen platform, allowing users to write and preview HTML, CSS, and JavaScript code in real-time.

 <h1>Features</h1>
-Live preview of HTML, CSS, and JavaScript code
+Live preview of HTML, CSS and JavaScript code,
-Syntax highlighting and error checking
+Syntax highlighting and error checking,
-Responsive design
+Responsive design,
 User-friendly interface

 <h1>Technologies Used React</h1>
-Codemirror
+Codemirror,
-CSS
+CSS,
 JavaScript

 <h1>Author</h1>